Golden Mile, Toronto: History

 Further west, retail uses developed, including the Golden Mile Plaza and the Eglinton Square Shopping Centre.
-Surrounding the industrial area, suburban residential development was built.
-Due to the success of the Golden mile, further east along Eglinton between Birchmount and Kennedy, the Ionview neighborhood was developed, with a large amount of apartment buildings fronting Eglinton, making it a compact apartment neighbourhood.
+Suburban residential development was built surrounding the industrial area.
+Due to the success of the Golden Mile, further east along Eglinton between Birchmount and Kennedy, the Ionview neighbourhood was developed, with a large number of apartment buildings fronting Eglinton, making it a compact apartment neighbourhood.

 Today, little industrial uses exist on Eglinton Avenue, while some industrial uses remain off Eglinton on side streets.
-Around the year 2000, the south section of Eglinton development of the former van plant property was being redeveloped into a new trend at the time American style "big box" retail uses.
+Around the year 2000, the south section of Eglinton development of the former van plant property was being redeveloped into a new trend at the time, American-style "big box" retail uses.

 In 2014, the City of Toronto government and Metrolinx conducted a preplanning exercise called Eglinton Connects to create walkable, mixed-use developments along the Eglinton Crosstown LRT.
 One area for such development is the Golden Mile site between Victoria Park Avenue and Pharmacy Avenue, which will be served by two LRT stops.
 City planning officials said that, although there is weak demand for new condos in central Scarborough, the LRT is stimulating demand for development.

+Various developer plans for the area include new residential housing and new side streets.
+Additionally, the Golden Mile Secondary Plan envisions diverting O'Connor Drive from intersecting Eglinton and Victoria Park streets as it does now.
+Instead, it will be diverted into a new east-west street parallel to Eglinton, a short distance south of Eglinton, from just south of its existing Victoria Park crossing, to connect to the existing Civic Street at Birchmount.
+Ashtonbee Street's intersection with Pharmacy Avenue will be amended to provide a direct connection with Craigton Drive.
+The area of the existing O'Connor and Eglinton intersection will become park space.